michaelkosmider/animations/README.md

 Welcome to my animations project!
 The goal of this project is to use trigonometry and vector fields to create cool interactive animations.
+Check out the live site at: https://michaelkosmider.github.io/animations/